fenago/data-science/lab_guides/Lab_11.md

 ![](./images/B15019_11_49.jpg)

-Caption: List of unique values for gaming

 The following figure displays the data types of each column:

 ![](./images/B15019_11_50.jpg)

-Caption: Data types of each column

 The following figure displays the updated data types of each column:

 ![](./images/B15019_11_51.jpg)

-Caption: Data types of each column

 The following figure displays the number of missing values for numerical
 variables:

 ![](./images/B15019_11_52.jpg)

-Caption: Number of missing values for numerical variables

 The following figure displays the list of unique values for `int_corr`:

 ![](./images/B15019_11_53.jpg)

-Caption: List of unique values for \'int\_corr\'

 The following figure displays the list of unique values for numerical
 variables:

 ![](./images/B15019_11_54.jpg)

-Caption: List of unique values for numerical variables

 The following figure displays the number of missing values for numerical
 variables:

 ![](./images/B15019_11_55.jpg)

-Caption: Number of missing values for numerical variables

 Summary